easttennesseecc-star/Q-Top-Dog-IDE/RUNWAY_BYOK_MEDIA_SYNTHESIS_COMPETITIVE_ADVANTAGE.md

 ```
 Separate tools = vendor-dependent
-Q-IDE BYOK = vendor-flexible
+Top Dog BYOK = vendor-flexible

 "Need better media later?
 Switch to different Runway tier
 or different provider.
-Your Q-IDE workflow stays the same."
+Your Top Dog workflow stays the same."

 "Afraid of lock-in?
 Your data and workflows aren't trapped
-in Q-IDE.
+in Top Dog.
 Your Runway account is portable."
 ```

 ---